Nick Darke: Documentary

-The Wrecking Season (2004) was his final work, and his first documentary.
+The Wrecking Season (2004) was Darke's final work and his first documentary.
 He wrote, presented, and narrated the film, which his widow Jane Darke filmed and directed.
-The Wrecking Season charts the lives of Cornish 'wreckers', traditionally Cornish farm-hands who collected bulk wood that washed in after a storm, to sell for additional money and supplement their income when farming was slack, or to use to build with.
-More broadly the film explores the journey of long haul drift and general sea debris, notably sea beans from the Amazon basin, and tuna and lobster fisherman's tags from the Maine and Massachusetts fisheries, and how 'wreck' follows a consistent route around the Gulf Stream, arriving specifically on the west coast of Ireland and the North Cornwall coast.
-Nick talks to oceanographers, wood specialists, and fisherman on both sides of the Atlantic.
+The Wrecking Season charts the lives of Cornish 'wreckers', traditionally Cornish farm-hands who collected bulk wood that washed in after a storm to sell for additional money and supplement their income when farming was slack, or to use to build with.
+More broadly the film explores the journey of long haul drift and general sea debris, notably sea beans from the Amazon basin and tuna and lobster fisherman's tags from the Maine and Massachusetts fisheries, and how 'wreck' follows a consistent route around the Gulf Stream, arriving specifically on the west coast of Ireland and the North Cornwall coast.
+Darke talks to oceanographers, wood specialists, and fisherman on both sides of the Atlantic.

-Nick himself was a 'wrecker' after moving permanently back home to Porthcothan in 1990.
-He self-built part of his home with wreck wood salvaged after storms from beaches across Cornwall, and traded fishing gear that he found, with Padstow lobster fishermen, for bait and lobster pots that he then used to fish with.
+Darke himself was a 'wrecker' after moving permanently back home to Porthcothan in 1990.
+He self-built part of his home with wreck wood salvaged after storms from beaches across Cornwall, and traded fishing gear that he found with Padstow lobster fishermen for bait and lobster pots that he then used to fish with.

-During their wrecking, Nick and Jane Darke personally amassed one of the largest collections of Tropical sea-beans in Europe.
+During their wrecking, Nick and Jane Darke personally amassed one of the largest collections of tropical sea-beans in Europe.

 The documentary was innovative at the time for its investigation into the variety of plastics on Cornish beaches, including microplastics such as 'nurdles'.

 The Wrecking Season was broadcast on BBC4 shortly after Nick's death.

 Environmental activism

-Nick made a vital contribution to the culture of Cornwall, though he claimed his greatest achievement (and that of his wife Jane) was campaigning North Cornwall District Council to end the mechanical raking of beaches on the North Cornwall coast.
+Darke claimed his greatest achievement (and that of his wife Jane) was campaigning North Cornwall District Council to end the mechanical raking of beaches on the North Cornwall coast.
 A system of cleaning that did great harm to the natural eco-system of beaches in Cornwall.
-This followed in the footsteps of his father, conservationist 'Pop' Darke, who as St. Eval Parish Council Chairman before Nick, prevented a carpark from being built on the site of Porthcothan sand-dunes.
+This followed in the footsteps of his father, conservationist 'Pop' Darke, who as St Eval Parish Council chairman before Nick, prevented a car park from being built on the site of Porthcothan sand-dunes.

 Personal life

-Nick Darke met painter and documentary filmmaker Jane Darke (née Spurway) in Sevenoaks Kent, in 1979.
+Nick Darke met painter and documentary filmmaker Jane Darke (née Spurway) in Sevenoaks, Kent, in 1979.
 They began a relationship in 1980 and married in 1993.

-Nick is the father of film-maker Henry Darke and stepfather of Jim Roberts, a marine scientist who works for the prestigious NIWA environmental research institute of New Zealand.
+Nick is the father of film-maker Henry Darke and stepfather of Jim Roberts, a marine scientist who works for the NIWA environmental research institute of New Zealand.

-Nick was made Bard of the Cornish Gorsedd in 1996 taking the Bardic name Scryfer Gwaryow ('Writer of Plays').
+Nick was made a bard of the Cornish Gorsedd in 1996, taking the Bardic name Scryfer Gwaryow ('Writer of Plays').